 Herniated Disc Treatment in Austin

-Dr. Robert Marks and Dr. Sauman Rafii see patients with a variety of spinal issues every day.
+Dr. Robert Marks, Dr. Sauman Rafii, and Dr. Ivan Chew see patients with a variety of spinal issues every day.
 If you are experiencing pain or numbness in the lower back, neck, arms or legs, you may be suffering from a herniated disc.
 At the Diagnostic Pain Center in Austin, we specialize in safe, non-surgical treatments to alleviate pain and discomfort of the back and spine.

-Give our office a call today at (512) 981-7246 for more information on herniated disc treatment in Austin or to schedule an appointment with Dr. Marks or Dr. Rafii.
+Give our office a call today at (512) 981-7246 for more information on herniated disc treatment in Austin or to schedule an appointment with Dr. Marks, Dr. Rafii, or Dr. Chew.